nqcm/synonyms-in-quran/docs/L/live.md

 ### Meaning

-The root word has two basic meanings
+The root word has two basic meanings:

-1. count of ten
+1. Count of ten
-2. associate with one another, to live together.
+2. Associate with one another, to live together.

 From this we get the derived word عشيرة which means clan, kinsfolk, or tribe.